zilch-ai/Flurl.Http.File/README.md

 - **Programmatic Interface**: Interact with parsed requests using a programmatic interface in C#.
 - **Asynchronous Request Execution**: Support for async execution of HTTP requests, ensuring non-blocking operations.

-For a detailed list of features & backlog, please refer to the [FEATURES](FEATURES.md).
-And if you want to know more about the latest release and roadmap, please refer to the [RELEASE](RELEASE.md).
+For a detailed list of features in backlog, please refer to the [FEATURES](FEATURES.md).

+And if you want to know more about the latest release and the future release in roadmap, please refer to the [RELEASE](RELEASE.md).

 ## Installation